-There is no opportunity to work with the built-in Transmission Torrent client in the Keenetic application for mobile devices based on iOS.
-Application publishing rules on the App Store do not allow to publish applications with the torrent client functionality (it is in the Apple Policy).
+It is impossible to use the built-in Transmission Torrent client in the Keenetic application on iOS mobile devices.
+Application publishing rules on App Store do not allow publishing applications with the torrent client functionality (it is in the Apple Policy).

-But using the Keenetic router, you can set up remote torrent client control via the web interface.
+But using the Keenetic router's web interface, you can set up remote access to the torrent client.
 Our routers have all the features to do this.

-You can manage your downloads directly by connecting to the interface of the built-in Transmission Torrent client through a standard web browser.
+You can manage your downloads directly by connecting to the built-in Transmission Torrent client interface with a standard web browser.
 The web interface of the Keenetic router is adapted for mobile browsers.

-Once you make all the settings, then you can directly connect to the torrent client interface from your browser using a custom domain name.
-You can add a torrent to your download with the help of any device with the Internet connection (a mobile gadget or desktop computer), whether you are at home, at work, or on the road.
+Once you make all the settings, you can directly connect to the torrent client interface from your browser through a custom domain name.
+You can add a torrent for downloading from any device with an Internet connection (a mobile gadget or desktop computer), whether at home, at work, or on the road.